geremyCohen/101/API_and_Console/login_to_console.md

 # Login to the console

-[Click here](https://us-west-2.console.aws.amazon.com](https://us-west-2.console.aws.amazon.com) to Login to the console.
+To install the login to the web console, [click here](https://console.aws.amazon.com).